jwaliszko/ExpressiveAnnotations/README.md

                                     expression has to be satisfied, for such field to be considered as valid.

-expression        - The logical expression based on which requirement condition is computed.
+expression        - The logical expression based on which specified condition is computed.
 AllowEmptyStrings - Gets or sets a flag indicating whether the attribute should allow empty
                     or whitespace strings.
 ```